 Despite its dependability in managing destination, UNWTO (2010) also identified some major challenges of running a DMO, including the bearability of funding sources, the centralism of tourism management by national administration, IT advancement, the sustainable product and service design, effectiveness of promotion.
 In terms of authority and control, the structure of a DMO can be public, private, or in the form of public- private partnerships, and the later model has been increasingly applied for its governance efficacy.
 These conditions suggest an imperative for tourism human resources to understand well how the way this particular organization operates productively in order to ensure the long term development of a tourism destination.
 Professional managers are needed to respond to the mature, more 'sophisticated and specialized' tourism industry therefore higher educational institutions started to offer curriculum programs based on management principles (Hsu, 2006).
 Responding to this demand, it would be necessary for tourism education institutions to redesign their tourism education curriculum (Airey, Dredge, & Gross, 2015).
-While curriculum should secure the balance between an emphasis on business and on the tourism context, tourism education takes on the need become more managerially orientated (Riley, Ladkin, & Szivas, 2002). dealing with destination management issues and challenges the mastery of DMO managerial knowledge and skills in destination management by local human resources is thus essential in this undertaking, particularly in developing regions.
+While curriculum should secure the balance between an emphasis on business and on the tourism context, tourism education takes on the need become more managerially orientated (Riley, Ladkin, & Szivas, 2002).
+In dealing with destination management issues and challenges the mastery of DMO managerial knowledge and skills in destination management by local human resources is thus essential in this undertaking, particularly in developing regions.

 This is also the case in Indonesia, since the Ministry of Tourism of this country has initiated the incorporation of Destination Management Organization (DMO) Management subjects in the new curriculum of Tourism Destination study program in tourism education in this country.
 The introduction of DMO as a profession in destination management is part of the national's tourism education strategy to learn tourism from the perspective of destination, in addition to hospitality and tourism which are common at this time.
 Tourism Destination study program in Indonesia was first being offered at two selected tourism institutes operated under the Ministry of Tourism the Republic of Indonesia.
-The program initially started in 2006 at STP Bandung (Tourism Institute of Bandung) as a Diploma IV Bachelor of Applied Science in Tourism Destination Management (a vocational degree) and Bachelor of Tourism Destination Studies (an academic program) in 2008 (Sekolah Tinggi Pariwisata Bandung, 2016).
-A year later, the Bachelor of Tourism Destination (an academic stream) was opened for enrolment at STP Nusa Dua Bali (Bali Tourism Institute) (Sekolah Tinggi Pariwisata Nusa Dua Bali, 2016).
+The program initially started in 2006 at STP Bandung (Tourism Institute of Bandung) as a Diploma IV Bachelor of Applied Science in Tourism Destination Studies (an academic program) in 2008 (Sekolah Tinggi Pariwisata Bandung, 2016).
+A year later, the Bachelor of Tourism Institute) (Sekolah Tinggi Pariwisata Nusa Dua Bali, 2016).
 This education programs have been followed by the government initiatives to establish preliminary DMOs in 15 different destinations in Indonesia (Table 1).